Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 Private teachers/tutors need:

-- good communication skills and the ability to relate well to students and adults from a range of backgrounds
+- good communication skills and the ability to relate well to students from a range of backgrounds

 - good organisational and time management skills